 Mangroves

 This site is named for its location, right by the mangroves northeast of Nusa Lembongan.
 Descend along a healthy sloping coral reef, exploring coral bommies and tables along the way.
 This is a great place to peek under rocks and overhangs for the smaller stuff, with plenty of cool macro critters and juvenile fish calling the reef home.
 But, don’t forget to look up!
 Larger species like marble rays and sharks are sometimes seen here too.
-This is a relaxed enough site for divers of all levels, with little current and good visibility – and there’s plenty to see from the surface, too, making it a top pick for groups with snorkellers.
+This is a relaxed enough site for divers of all levels, with little current and good visibility – and there’s plenty to see from the surface, too, making it a top pick for groups with snorkelers.

 Ready to start planning your dive holiday in Bali's Nusa islands?